1. Home

 Hundreds of colleges and universities offer classes in architecture and related fields.
 How do you choose the best architecture school?
-These links and resources will help you find the best schools for architecture and to decide which school is right for you.
+What is the best training for you to become an architect?
+Here are some resources and advice from the experts.

 Types of Architecture Degrees

-There are several different paths you can take toward an Architecture degree.
+Many different paths can take you toward an Architecture degree.
 One route is to enroll in a 5-year Bachelor or Master of Architecture program.
 Or, you can earn a bachelor's degree in another field such as mathematics, engineering, or even art.
 Then go on to graduate school for a 2- or 3-year Masters degree in Architecture.
 These different paths each have advantages and disadvantages.
 Consult with your academic advisers and teachers.
-You can also ask professional architects about the type of training they recommend.

 Architecture School Ranks

 With so many schools to choose from, where do you begin?
-Well, you can look at manuals such as America's Best Architecture & Design Schools, which evaluates schools according to a variety of criteria.
+Well, you can look at manuals such as America's Best Architecture & Design Schools, which evaluate schools according to a variety of criteria.
 Or, you can check general rankings of college and university programs.
 But beware of these reports!
 You may have interests that aren't reflected in school ranks and statistics.
 Before you choose an architecture school, think closely about your personal needs.
-Send away for catalogs, visit a few prospective schools, and talk to people who have attended there.
+Where do you want to practice?
+How important is a diverse, international student population?
+Compare world rankings with country rankings, analyze the design and technology of school websites, study curricula, visit a few prospective schools, attend free and open lectures, and talk to people who have attended there.

 Accredited Architecture Programs

 To become a licensed architect, you'll need to meet the educational requirements established in your state or country.
 In the USA and Canada, requirements can be met by completing an architecture program that has been approved by the National Architectural Accrediting Board (NAAB) or the Canadian Architectural Certification Board (CACB).
-Other types of accreditation, such as WASC accreditation, do not meet the educational requirements for licensing.
+Remember that architecture programs are accredited for professional licensing, and schools and universities are accredited as educational institutions.
+Accreditation such as WASC may be an important accreditation for a school, but it does not meet the educational requirements for an architecture program or professional licensing.
 Before you enroll in an architecture course, always make sure that it meets the criteria established by the country where you plan to live and work.

 Architecture Training Programs